Vecchia approximated Bayesian heteroskedastic Gaussian processes: Implementation and benchmarking

 Although MCMC mixing is excellent, convergence can be slow when $n$ is large and the starting latent variances $\Lambda_n^{(0)}$ are chosen poorly.
-When $n < 500$ or so it doesn't matter what what $\Lambda_n^{(0)}$ is as long as it's smooth.
-(A ``noisy'' $\Lambda_n^{(0)}$ is problematic when $g_\lambda = \epsilon$, in which case you could choose to estimate $g$.
-This is a case discussed at length by \citet{binois2018practical}.
-Our software supports both, but we prefer $g_\lambda = \epsilon$ and a thoughtfully chosen, smooth $\Lambda_n^{(0)}$.)
-One option is constant $\Lambda_n^{(0)} = c$ where $c$ is chosen as 10\% of the estimated marginal variance of the $y_i$ values.
+When $n < 500$ or so it doesn't matter {what} $\Lambda_n^{(0)}$ is as long as it's smooth.
+(A ``noisy'' $\Lambda_n^{(0)}$ is problematic when $g_\lambda = \epsilon$, in which case you could choose to estimate $g$. {While this helps cope with a ``jagged'' initialization in early MCMC iterations, it helps to nudge $g^{(t)} \rightarrow 0$ during burn-in to ensure an estimated noise process that is ultimately smooth.} This is a case discussed at length by \citet{binois2018practical}, {who provide a lemma explaining that the MLE is at $g = 0$}.
+Our software supports both {options}, but we prefer $g_\lambda = \epsilon$ and a thoughtfully chosen, smooth $\Lambda_n^{(0)}$.) {Another} option is constant $\Lambda_n^{(0)} = c$ where $c$ is chosen as 10\% of the estimated marginal variance of the $y_i$ values.

 We prefer a more adaptive initialization in all situations, but especially with large $n$.
 Basically, we perform pre-fits of the data from other software, which either provides $\Lambda_n$ directly (e.g., {\tt hetGP} when $n$ is small), or provides residuals whose sums of squares can be smoothed into predicted $\Lambda(\mathcal{X})$.
 Such fits can also furnish initial lengthscale and scale estimates.
-We focus our brief description here on more interesting, large-$n$ case where our approach to initialization is inspired by \citet{holthuijzen2024synthesizing}'s use of scaled Vecchia software.\footnote{\url{https://github.com/katzfuss-group/scaledVecchia}} First fit unique-$n$ data $(X_n, \bar{Y}_n)$.
+We focus our brief description here on {the} more interesting, large-$n$ case where our approach to initialization is inspired by \citet{holthuijzen2024synthesizing}'s use of scaled Vecchia software.\footnote{\url{https://github.com/katzfuss-group/scaledVecchia}} First fit unique-$n$ data $(X_n, \bar{Y}_n)$.
 Then calculate $s_i$ values as in Eq.~(\ref{eq:si}) but with a predicted $\hat{y}_i$ instead of $\bar{y}_i$.
 This is important when $a_i$ are small.
 If all $a_i$ are large $\bar{y}_i$ is fine; a pre-fit isn't strictly necessary for $s_i$.
-Finally, a second scaled Vecchia is fit to $\log s_i$ values, being careful to adjust for scale (i.e., subtract off $\log \hat{\tau}^2_s$) before assigning $\log \mathrm{vec}\, \Lambda_n^{(0)}$.
+Finally, a second scaled Vecchia is fit to $\log s_i$ values, being careful to adjust for scale (i.e., subtract off $\log \hat{\tau}^2_s$) before assigning $\log \mathrm{vec}\, \Lambda_n^{(0)}$. {This strategy results in a quick, informed estimate for the latent noise process to start the MCMC.
+It works even for large examples such as our motivating lakes problem ($\approx$ 9 million observations).}

 We are ready now to turn to our benchmarking exercises.
 Our primary metrics, both measured out of sample, are root mean square error RMSE, where lower is better, and proper score \citep[Eq.~(27) in][]{gneiting2007strictly}, where higher is better.